TOP 6 Tips On How To Wash a Car On a Hot Sunny Day

 4. Use Deionized Water

-DI or deionized (purified) water is hugely beneficial when washing your car, especially if you do it in the sun.
+DI or deionized water is hugely beneficial when washing your car, especially if you do it in the sun.
 Deionized water is filtered water that doesn’t contain any minerals, so it won’t leave any water spots when it dries.

 If you’re a mobile auto detailer, having a machine that deionizes water is as essential as having a vacuum to clean the interior of your vehicle.